Master of Nursing Online Courses

 NU 749 Capstone Synthesis (3 credits)

-Synthesizes theoretical knowledge and practice skills acquired from core and specialty focus courses.
-Recognizing the potential interplay of legal, economic, political, regulatory, and ethical factors, the student identifies a problem related to his/her specialty focus, educator or administrator that is amenable to an evidence-based intervention.
-Student develops, implements, and evaluates evidence-based intervention with the guidance of a master’s or doctorate prepared RN preceptor.
-Students will disseminate the process and outcomes in a scholarly paper and a presentation.
-Student also compiles a portfolio to substantiate achievement of MSN program and University outcomes.
+Demonstrates the synthesis of knowledge and skills acquired from core and specialty focus courses in a scholarly project.
+Recognizing the potential interplay of legal, economic, political, regulatory, and ethical factors, the student will disseminate the previously identified process and outcomes defined in the practicum courses, in a scholarly paper and a peer-reviewed presentation.
+Student also compiles a portfolio to substantiate achievement of MSN program, practice specialty, and university outcomes.
 This capstone course is typically taken after all course work is completed.